 Colorful wooden warehouses mark Bergen's touristy historic quarter.
-Since the 1300s, this was its old German trading center — called Bryggen, or "The Wharf."
-Along with being home of Norway's king, Bergen was a member of the mighty Hanseatic League and therefore a trading power.
+Since the 1300s, this was its old German trading center — called Bryggen, or the “wharf."
+Along with being home of Norway's king, Bergen was a member of the mighty Hanseatic League, and therefore a trading power.

 The Hanseatic Museum stands on the edge of the wharf.
 With creaky wooden interiors and maritime hardware, it helps you envision the economy that made Bergen.

 For a modern contrast to all this history, head for the urban heart of Bergen — which has a thriving personality all its own.
 The main square, originally created as a fire break in this fire-plagued city, is lined by big department stores.
-And locals come to life when the sun peaks through, here in Norway's rainiest city.
+And locals come to life when the sun peeks through, here in Norway's rainiest city.

-And just outside of town, is Troldhaugen, the home of Norway's greatest composer, Edvard Grieg.
+And just outside of town is Troldhaugen, the home of Norway's greatest composer, Edvard Grieg.

-And when the composer wanted to work, he had his escape — a peaceful cabin complete with fjord-side inspiration.
+And when the composer wanted to work, he had his escape — a peaceful cabin complete with fjordside inspiration.
 Composing at the turn of the 20th century, Grieg fused simple Norwegian folk tunes with the flamboyance of Europe's Romantic style.

 I hope you've enjoyed our journey through western Norway.
 In this rugged corner of Europe, the challenges presented by nature have met the tough and creative spirit of the Norwegian people.
-The result: a fascinating land well worth exploring.
+The result: a fascinating land well worth visiting.
 Thanks for joining us.
 I'm Rick Steves.
 Until next time…keep on travelin'.